INDICATION AND LIMITATIONS OF USE

 paradigm

-from a head-to-head phase 3 study, supporting the efficacy of Vectibix® vs Avastin® in WT RAS* left-sided mCRC.
+Head-to-head evidence from a phase 3 study demonstrating Vectibix® superiority over Avastin® in WT RAS* left-sided mCRC1

 Find Registrational Pivotal Trial Data